herzbube/fuego-on-ios/README.md

 ## Repository maintenance

-These are some notes on how to maintain the Fuego on iOS repository and its branches.
+Here are some notes on how to maintain the Fuego on iOS repository and its branches.

 ##### Synchronizing master with upstream Fuego